-Hi, I’m Terry.
+Hi, I’m Terry, from Leeds.
 I graduated with an Interactive Arts degree in the 90s, and since the seemingly obligatory, albeit brief, stint as a web designer, I’ve worked reasonably happily with a range of student data systems across a number of universities, colleges and schools, leading teams and developing processes.
 You can find out more about all that on LinkedIn.

 “I quite agree with you,” said the Duchess; “and the moral of that is—‘Be what you would seem to be’—or, if you’d like it put more simply—‘Never imagine yourself not to be otherwise than what it might appear to others that what you were or might have been was not otherwise than what you had been would have appeared to them to be otherwise.’”Lewis Carroll, Alice’s Adventures in Wonderland